TriHa91/trino-cluster-https-coordinator-final/README.md

 x.x.x.x trino-coordinator
 x.x.x.x trino-coordinator

-# create keystore and truststore on coordinator instance and copy that keys to other worker instances
+# Create keystore and truststore on coordinator instance and copy that keys to other worker instances
 sudo apt install openjdk-21-jre-headless

 ## Generate new self-signed certificate with appropriate SANs